Jump to main content

 E-Mail:

-The department “Layer Deposition” is highly competent in the development and fabrication of conductive and isolating layers and layer stacks for microelectronic and microsystems technologies.
+The section “Layer Deposition” is highly competent in the development and fabrication of conductive and isolating layers and layer stacks for microelectronic and microsystems technologies.
 For this purpose, the department owns state-of-the-art equipment including a new clean room.
 The department offers support for advanced process modules for research and development purposes and small volume prototyping.

 Process modules available include: